Trump says US will ‘run’ Venezuela after Nicolas Maduro seized

 “Attacking countries, in flagrant violation of international law, is the first step toward a world of violence, chaos, and instability, where the law of the strongest prevails over multilateralism,” Brazilian President Luiz Inacio Lula da Silva wrote on X.

-Ben Saul, the United Nations’ special rapporteur on human rights and counterterrorism, also slammed what he called Washington’s “illegal abduction” of Maduro.
+Ben Saul, the United Nations’ special rapporteur on human rights and counterterrorism, slammed what he called Washington’s “illegal abduction” of Maduro.
+“I condemn the US’ illegal aggression against Venezuela,” Saul wrote on social media.

+A spokesperson for UN chief Antonio Guterres said he was “deeply alarmed” by the situation, describing the US’s actions in Venezuela as setting “a dangerous precedent”.

+“The Secretary-General continues to emphasize the importance of full respect – by all – of international law, including the UN Charter.
+He’s deeply concerned that the rules of international law have not been respected,” Guterres’s office said in a statement.